mreigen/scraper_test/README.md

 367
 368

+When the processes start again, I want them to go back to this list first to finish up the pages.
 So in the program, instead of grabbing the last position in the current_posisions.json right away, check the interrupted positions first, finish them first then move on to the current_posisions.json.

 - Another thing is to generalize the program so that anyone can run this to scrape any ASP.NET site.
 All they need to provide is a set of rules and settings.
 For example: